Nitya-nama/airtribe-hackathon/README.md

 ⚠️ Troubleshooting
 "Connection error" with AI / "Missing bearer authentication":

-This indicates the Flask backend cannot reach api.openai.com.
+This indicates the Flask backend cannot reach api.x.ai.
-Verify Internet Connectivity: Ensure the machine running Flask has internet access (e.g., by visiting https://www.google.com or https://api.openai.com/v1/models in a browser on that machine; if https://api.openai.com/v1/models gives a JSON error, connection is fine, issue is API key).
+Verify Internet Connectivity: Ensure the machine running Flask has internet access (e.g., by visiting https://www.google.com or https://api.x.ai/v1/models in a browser on that machine; if it gives a JSON error rather than a connection failure, connectivity is fine and the issue is the API key).
 Firewall: Temporarily disable local firewalls (Windows Defender, macOS Firewall, ufw on Linux) for testing.
-If on a corporate network, contact IT to allow outbound HTTPS (port 443) traffic to api.openai.com.
+If on a corporate network, contact IT to allow outbound HTTPS (port 443) traffic to api.x.ai.
 Proxy: If you're behind a corporate proxy, you might need to set HTTP_PROXY and HTTPS_PROXY environment variables before running python app.py (e.g., export HTTPS_PROXY="http://your.proxy.server:port").
-API Key: In the Canvas environment, the API key is injected.
-Ensure api_key="" in client = OpenAI(api_key="") and that the environment provides a valid key.
+API Key: Make sure XAI_API_KEY is set as an environment variable in the same shell you run `python app.py` from.
 "I currently only have transaction data from YYYY-MM-DD.
 I cannot provide insights for..."

 This is not an error, but an informational message.
 Your loaded data (from CSVs or mock data) has a specific date range.
 Query only for dates that fall within or after 2025-01-15 for transaction data, and 2025-01-03 for refund data.